lemlac/mulem/docs/reference.md

 if Some(x) = getStuff():  -- Did you mean `==`?
 Are you creating a new `x` or wrapping the existing `x`?
 ```

 Multiple patterns can be checked for at once with `|` like with a `match` block.
-All patterns must go on the left of the `=` sign.
+All patterns must go on the right of `is`.
 Any destructured variables must match in name and type.

 ```
-when ResultType1(val: int) | ResultType2{data as val: int} = getResult():
+if getResult() is ResultType1(val: int) | ResultType2{data as val: int}:
     print("val = {val}")
 ```

 `x if` is also available like before and follows the same rules.
 You can iteratively match nested enums.
 This means there's no need for `x when` because it would be redundant.

 ```
-when Some(Some(Some(Some(x if x >= 0)))) = nestedOpt:
+if nestedOpt is Some(Some(Some(Some(x if x >= 0)))):
     print("Phew!
 That was a lot of unwrapping for {x}!")
 else:
     print("Either none of those nested options matched or x is negative.")
 ```

-#### `loop when`
+#### `loop` / `is`

 Are you sensing a pattern?
-We have `if` and `when`, so that means we also get `loop if` and… `loop when`!
+We have `if`+`is`, so that means we also get… `loop`+`is`!
 This will loop until the pattern breaks.
-In some cases, this might be more desirable than the `loop if` + `=>` format.
+In some cases, this might be more desirable than the `loop` + `=>` format.

 ```
-loop when Some(x) = nextValue():
+loop nextValue() is Some(x):
     print("value is {x}")
 ```

-#### `loop` / `until when`
+#### `until` / `is`

-Like how `if` has `when`, `until if` has `until when`.
+Like how we have `loop` and `loop`+`is`, we also have `until` and `until`+`is`.
 This creates a new variable below the loop when the condition is met.
 This is because it appears at the end of the block instead of the top, so it won't be set *until* it matches which itself is the condition for the loop to break.
 This can be useful if you want to repeatedly call a function *until* you get something.
 This means that the loop cannot conditionally break inside the body because then the variable would not be set when it breaks.
 This ensures that the destructured variables are defined after the loop finishes.
 The loop runs until the pattern matches, and when it does, the matched value is your result.
 The scoping rule follows directly from the semantics.
-The variable is visible *below* the `when`.
-You can't use the value inside the `loop` body since `until when` is a termination condition, so there's only one place the binding could go — outside. *The scope of bindings mirrors the position of the pattern.*
+The variable is visible *below* the `is`.
+You can't use the value inside the `loop` body since `until` is a termination condition, so there's only one place the binding could go — outside. *The scope of bindings mirrors the position of the pattern.*

 ```
 value: mu int?

 loop:
-    value = getValue()             -- Try to get something. until when Some(x: int) = value    -- Loop again if it fails.
+    value = getValue()             -- Try to get something. until value is Some(x: int)        -- Loop again if it fails.
 Exit here if it works.
                                    -- Below the loop, `value` is guaranteed to be `Some(x)`, and `x` is guaranteed to be set. print("value = {x}")               -- Print the unwrapped value.
 ```